Pros & Cons

 - Motherboard: ROG Maximus Z690 Hero (DDR5) & TUF Z690 Plus Wifi D4 DDR4)

 - Graphics Card: GeForce RTX 3080 Ti FE

-As far as Cinebench is concerned, the answer is no. The outcomes of each configuration are virtually the same.
+- As far as Cinebench is concerned, the answer is no. The outcomes of each configuration are virtually the same.
 Of course, this was to be anticipated, given this test does not place a heavy demand on the memory subsystem.
-The findings for a single core are quite similar, with only small differences that fall within the error range for this comparison.
+The findings for a single core are quite similar, with only small differences within this comparison’s error range.

 Adobe Premiere Pro

-The situation is not good for the more costly and cutting-edge DDR5 modules.
+The situation is not good for the more cutting-edge DDR5 modules.
 We’ll have to see whether this pattern holds in the gaming world.
 Subsequently, let’s look at the final score from the games.
 Today, we’ll experiment with various frequency settings across ten games.
 Starting at 3200 MHz with CL14 DDR4 RAM.
 DDR5 RAM CL38 operating at 5200 MHz is precisely what we have.
-As with our previous comparison in our DDR4 Vs. DDR5 Ram guide, we ran all games at full 1080p with RT and DLSS turned on if they were available.
+As with our previous comparison in our DDR4 vs DDR5 RAM guide, we ran all games at full 1080p with RT and DLSS turned on if they were available.

 Counter-Strike: Global Offensive

 - Between our two sticks of DDR4 RAM, CS: GO had an overall average framerate of 832 FPS, which is marginally lower than the 828 FPS average that our DDR5 kits had in terms of average framerates.
 CS: GO uses a very dated game engine, so it cannot use the more intricate advantages of DDR5 memory just yet to its full benefit.